Imo State: Flooding

+Ideato North and Ideato South have been erosion high risk areas in recent times in Imo State.
+Isiala Mbano is also not left out in these frequent flood disaster in Imo State.

 Government

+Administration

-The State has a three-tier administrative structure: State, Local and Autonomous community levels.
+The capital city of Imo State is Owerri.
+Imo State has a three-tier administrative structure: State, Local, and Autonomous Community levels.
 The three arms at state level are the Executive, the Legislative and the Judiciary.
-The executive arm is headed by an elected Governor, who is assisted by a deputy governor, commissioners and executive advisers.
+The executive arm is headed by a democratically elected Governor, who works closely with members of the Imo State House of Assembly and is assisted by a Deputy Governor, Commissioners, and Executive Advisers.

-This is a list of administrators and governors of Imo State since its creation.
+This is a list of Administrators and Governors of Imo State since its creation: